GSAPP-CDP/archive/projects/2024/computational-co-design.md

 because red lights do not stand out to him like they do to others.
 This is because he is red-green color blind.
 This may sound like a not-so-serious issue, since the context of the light on the top of the traffic signal is always the red one.
-However, for people whose color vision is impaired, red is not a color that stands out from the background.
+However, since his color vision is impaired, red is not a color that stands out from the background.
 Approaching an intersection, people with normal color vision are drawn to the green or red signals, as they stand out, like